 But sometimes knowledge and skills don’t transfer well.
 An expert cardiologist’s opinion on whether oscillations in the sun’s magnetic field have an impact on climate isn’t necessarily more accurate than yours or mine (apologies to you, dear reader, if you are an expert in astronomy).
 In fact, an expert cardiologist might not be more knowledgeable about mental illnesses than most of us.

-To illustrate, let’s put this in a 2×2.
+Know what your limitations – in doubt, err on the side of cautionTo illustrate, let’s put this in a 2×2.
 One axis is reality, the other is your perception.
 Then for any given subject, you’re either knowledgeable or you’re not.
-If you know your place—either as knowledgeable or ignorant—then you’re safe (in a green box).
+If you know your place—either as knowledgeable or ignorant—then you’re safe, well calibrated (in a green box).
 If you are unaware that you are knowledgeable (orange box), it’s a shame because you aren’t fully using your abilities.
 It is a shame, but not necessarily dangerous.
 The real dangerous part is when someone is ignorant but doesn’t realize it (red box).
 Do yourself a favor, don’t be that guy.

-Differentiate facts from guesses
+Differentiate hard evidence from guesses

-A practical way to do this in our approach is to look at the analysis you develop for each branch in your issue tree and to clearly label which bits are facts and which are only guesses.
-In fact, when making recommendations to your boss, spell this out explicitly.
-This is a form of intellectual honesty that might come across as surprising—in a day and age where people tend to self-label themselves experts on anything and where looking assured is half the battle—but hopefully, it will be refreshing.
+So whenever you’re approaching a new situation, it’s probably healthy to use a great deal of caution.
+This starts by doubting your intuition, particularly on a new subject.
+That is, remember what you’re good at.A practical way to do this in our approach is to look at the analysis you develop for each branch in your question map and clearly label which parts are based empirical evidence and which are only guesses.
+In fact, when making recommendations to your boss, spell it out explicitly.
+This is a form of intellectual honesty that might come across as surprising—in a day and age where people tend to self-label themselves experts on anything and where looking assured is half the battle—but hopefully, it will be refreshing and well received.
 Otherwise, you might consider changing your boss.